 The Pros

-- The plastic sidewalls and tailgate protector are form-fitted to your truck
+- Custom-fit plastic sidewalls and tailgate protectors

 - The rubber floor of the bedliner is super-sticky – it controls cargo better than any other liner

-- The DualLiner costs less than most spray-ins
+- Costs less than most spray-in liners

 - The DualLiner warranty doesn’t exclude commercial use and isn’t limited to the first owner (which can’t be said for the most popular spray-in bedliners)